Understanding the Materials and Techniques for Clinical Success

 January 18-19, 2020: Saturday and Sunday 8 am – 5 pm at the SDS Learning Center in San Dimas, CA

-14 Course hours (Approved by the Dental Board of California for 14 units)
+14 Course hours (Approved by the ADA/CERP and the Dental Board of California for 14 units)

 Breakfast, Lunch and Snacks Provided